vuejs/vitepress/.github/contributing.md

 $ pnpm run dev
 ```

 The easiest way to start testing out VitePress is to tweak the VitePress docs.
-You may run `pnpm run docs` folder to boot up VitePress documentation site locally, with live reloading of the source code.
+You may run `pnpm run docs` to boot up VitePress documentation site locally, with live reloading of the source code.

 ```bash
 $ pnpm run docs